Install Minikube on Oracle Linux

 NAMESPACE NAME READY STATUS RESTARTS AGE

-The output confirms that everything is up and running correctly and ready for you to deploy your locally developed applications to minikube for testing.
+The output confirms everything is running correctly and ready to deploy locally developed applications to minikube for testing.

-Getting Minikube installed is only the start, and it's a helpful tool to aid with local testing and development.
-Keep checking back for further examples of how to use Minikube together with Podman on Oracle Linux.
+Getting minikube installed is only the start, and it's a helpful tool to aid with local testing and development.
+Keep checking back for further examples of using minikube with Podman on Oracle Linux.

 For More Information